swati-prabhu/Weed-Classifier/README.md

 The interface allows you to upload a weed image and get a predicted class based on the trained model.

 ---
+## Contributing

+Contributions are always welcome!

+Refer the points below for ways to get started.

+Please adhere to this project's `code of conduct`.

 ## How to Use & Contribute